Can you have a tooth pulled when you are pregnant or breastfeeding?

 … with emergency cases handled during the first trimester (weeks 1 to 13) and third trimester (week 28 to week 40) when required.

-That’s for patients with problem-free medical histories.
+The above guidelines are for patients with problem-free medical histories.

-But if medical concerns exist, different guidelines are followed.
+If medical concerns exist, different guidelines are followed.

 As an example, for women who have a history of previous spontaneous abortion, oral surgery procedures during both the first trimester (weeks 1 to 13) and second trimester (week 14 to week 27) should be avoided.